Saadumar26/Hack-Nation-Global-AI-Hackathon/README.md

 ## 🎯 Overview

-**Agentic Commerce** ek end-to-end AI-powered shopping agent hai jo **Python + Flask** ke saath build kiya gaya hai.
-Yeh system multiple retailers across products ko automatically discover aur purchase karne ka kaam karta hai.
+**Agentic Commerce** is an end-to-end AI-powered shopping agent built with **Python + Flask** that automates the process of finding and purchasing products across multiple retailers.

 ### Core Capabilities

-Yeh AI agent automatically:
+This AI agent automatically:

-- Natural language se shopping intent ko samajhta hai
+- Understands shopping intent from natural language
-- Multiple retailers se products discover karta hai
+- Discovers products across multiple retailers
-- Transparent aur explainable logic se options ko rank karta hai
+- Ranks options using transparent, explainable logic
-- Items ko single cart mein combine karta hai
+- Combines items into a single cart
-- Unified checkout flow orchestrate karta hai
+- Orchestrates a unified checkout flow

 ### Design Philosophy

-System ko **reliable, explainable, aur production-oriented** banaya gaya hai, jo AI flexibility ko deterministic backend logic ke saath combine karta hai.
+The system is designed to be **reliable, explainable, and production-oriented**, combining AI flexibility with deterministic backend logic.

 ---